isabellecda/cyber-scripts/README.md

 * smb-ckeck-dir-perms.sh - Checks SMB directory permissions in every listed share.

 ### Buffer Overflow
-* ig-buffer-overflow.py py - Help functions for exploting a buffer overflow vulnerabilities in a Windows remote binary.
-Tested with cases: Vanilla Bufer Overflow, Structured Exception Handling Overwrite (SEH Overwrite), Egg Hunting
+* Help functions for exploting a buffer overflow vulnerabilities in a Windows remote binary.